Eallekors/joga_sequelize/README.md

 # 2. Go into the repository
 $ cd [repository-name]

-# 3. Configure environment variables in config file in the config folder
+# 3. Configure database variables in config file in the config folder

 # 4. Setup the database:
 sequelize db:create   # Create the database